Demystifying Brain Tumour Segmentation Networks: Interpretability and Uncertainty Analysis: Conclusion

 In this paper, we attempt to elucidate the process that neural networks take to segment brain tumors.
 We implement techniques for visual interpretability and concept extraction to make the functional organization of the model clearer and to extract human-understandable traces of inference.

 From our introductory study, we make the following inferences:

 \begin{itemize} \item Disentangled, human-understandable concepts are learnt by filters of brain tumor segmentation models, across architectures. \item Models take a largely hierarchical approach to tumor localization.
-In fact, the model with the best test performance shows a clear convergence from larger structures to smaller structures. \item Skip and residual connections may play a role in transferring spatial information to shallower layers. \item Constrained optimization helps to extract feature visualizations closer to human-defined concepts of the brain and tumors.
+In fact, the model with the best test performance shows a clear convergence from larger structures to smaller structures. \item Skip and residual connections may play a role in transferring spatial information to shallower layers. \item Constrained optimization helps to extract feature visualizations which show distinct shapes and patterns which may be representations of tumor structures.
 Correlating these with the disentangled concepts extracted from Network Dissection experiments might help us understand how exactly a model detects and generalizes such concepts on a filter level. \item Misclassified tumor regions are often associated with high uncertainty, which indicates that an efficient pipeline which combines deep networks and fine-tuning by medical experts can be used to get accurate segmentations. \end{itemize}

 As we have discussed in the respective sections, each of these inferences might have an impact on our understanding of deep learning models in the context of brain tumor segmentation.

 While more experiments on a broader range of models and architectures would be needed to determine if such behavior is consistently seen, the emergence of such human-understandable concepts and processes might aid in the integration of such methods in medical diagnosis - a model which seems to take human-like steps is easier to trust than one that takes completely abstract and incoherent ones.
 This is also encouraging from a neuroscience perspective - if model behaviour is consistent with visual neuroscience research on how the human brain processes information, as some of our results indicate, this could have implications in both machine learning and neuroscience.